TaTo30/vue-pdf/docs/guide/events.md

 <VuePDF :pdf="pdf" @loaded="onLoaded" />
 ```

-Emitted when page has finished to render, the payload value contains the page's data.
+Emitted when the page has finished rendering.
+The payload contains the page's data.

 Payload example:
 ```json